-- Pour into your lined pan (no need to oil or grease) and then bake for 45 minutes.
+- Pour into your lined pan (no need to oil or grease) and then bake the lentil bread for 45 minutes.

-- Take out of the oven and pan then leave for a few minutes to firm up.
+- Take protein bread out of the oven and pan then leave for a few minutes to firm up.

-- Roughly smash your avocados with vinegar using a fork, quarter the tomatoes, slice the onions then layer on the bread.
+- Roughly smash your avocados with vinegar using a fork, quarter the tomatoes, slice the onions then layer on the gluten free bread.

-- Its best-eaten straight away before the avocados go brown.
+- Lentil bread is best eaten straight away before.
 Can be kept for a few days in the fridge.

 Equipment: Blender, Oven, 8″ Pan and Greaseproof paper.